 When downloading a plugin (via the browser or through the plugin manager), your IP address is associated with downloading that specific plugin for at most 1 hour.
 This information is not shown anywhere, and is only used as a basic measurement against artificially inflating plugin download counts.

 The in-game plugin manager will by default check for plugin updates on startup, and after that every 30 minutes.
-The data transmitted will be your IP address and a list of installed plugin ID's that have
+The data transmitted will be a list of installed plugin ID's (numeric) for plugins installed through the plugin manager.

 Page updated 4 months ago by Miss